On Singular Integrals and Quantitative Rectifiability in Parabolic Space and the Heisenberg Group: Introduction

 The Nazarov-Tolsa-Volberg theorem (\cite{NToV}) has had profound consequences for the study of free boundary problems involving elliptic measures, and, relatedly, connections between continuity of elliptic measures and rectifiability (both qualitative and quantitative).
 We hope that our results will be an important first step toward establishing analogs of the Nazarov-Tolsa-Volberg theorem in parabolic space and the Heisenberg group.
 We also think that the {\bf HSDC} condition should play an important role in the theory of caloric and parabolic measures and parabolic rectifiability.

 In 1992 Bishop (\cite[Conjecture 10]{Bi}) conjectured that absolute continuity of harmonic measure with respect to surface measure should imply rectifiability of the boundary.
 Bishop's conjecture was solved in 2015 in \cite{AHMTV} where the authors effectively used estimates on the Green function to control the Riesz transform and verify the hypotheses of the codimension-one David-Semmes conjecture.
 Later, in \cite{MT}, Mourgoglou and Tolsa quantified the main result of \cite{AHMTV} using extremely technical arguments involving a corona decomposition with respect to harmonic measure.
+In \cite{GMT}, Garnett, Mourgoglou, and Tolsa show that, under the codimension-one Ahlfors–regularity condition, if one also assumes either ``Carleson measure estimates for harmonic functions" or ``$\varepsilon$-approximability"—two analytic conditions closely related to the absolute continuity of harmonic measure— then one can conclude uniform rectifiability by establishing that the associated Riesz transforms are $L^2$-bounded.